 Being in the coverage gap means you have an income below the federal poverty level.
 Once you transition to Medicare – so as long as your assets don’t disqualify you – you’ll be eligible for the most robust MSP, which covers Original Medicare’s premiums, deductibles, and coinsurance.

-And although it’s not an ideal solution, you do have the option to reject Part B and just enroll in Part A, which is premium-free as long as you or your spouse have worked at least 10 years in the U.S. and paid Medicare taxes.
+And although it’s not an ideal solution, you do have the option to reject Part B and just enroll in Part A, which is premium-free as long as you or your spouse has worked at least 10 years in the U.S. and paid Medicare taxes.
 But it’s important to understand the consequences of rejecting/delaying Part B. If you don’t enroll and you’re not covered by an employer’s plan, you’ll face a late-enrollment penalty once you do eventually enroll in Part B. And you’ll only be able to sign up during the general enrollment period that runs from January through March each year.

 For those in the coverage gap, the transition to Medicare can be a significant improvement in their overall access to affordable health coverage and care, whereas the opposite may be true for some people who are enrolled in expanded Medicaid before becoming eligible for Medicare.